Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([100, 101, 103])
 ```

-If you want to convert an index with negative indices to an index without
+If you want to convert an index containing negative indices into an index
-any negative indices, you can use the ndindex
+without any negative indices, you can use the ndindex
-[`reduce()`](ndindex.IntegerArray.reduce) method with a shape.
+[`reduce()`](ndindex.IntegerArray.reduce) with a shape argument.

 ##### Python Lists

 > **You can use a list of integers instead of an array to represent an integer
 array index.[^lists-footnote]**

-Using a list is useful if you are writing an array
+Using a list is useful when writing an array index by hand; however, in all
-index by hand, but in all other cases, it is better to use an actual array
+other cases, using an actual array is preferable.
+In most real-world
-instead.
-This will perform basic type checking (like that the shape and
-dtype are correct) when the index array is created rather than when the
-indexing happens.
-In most real-world use-cases, the index itself is
-constructed from some other array method.
+use-cases, the index itself is constructed from some other array methods.

 [^lists-footnote]: Beware that [versions of NumPy prior to
     1.23](https://numpy.org/doc/stable/release/1.23.0-notes.html#expired-deprecations)